Course - Project planning master thesis - IDS4005

 Learning activities include:

-- Supervision: Each student or group is assigned a supervisor who will provide supervision in working on the project description and continue to supervise the thesis in IDS4100.
+- Supervision: Each group is assigned a supervisor who will provide supervision in working on the project description and continue to supervise the thesis in IDS4100.
 Supervision is a mandatory and central part of the course, and students are expected to play an active role in collaboration with their supervisor.

 - Seminars: The seminars provide practical guidance on generic topics such as research design, literature review, ethics, and data privacy.

-- Self-study: Students are expected to actively use NTNU resources, such as library services and courses, online resource pages, and resources available in the course’s Blackboard room.
+- Self-study: Students are expected to actively use NTNU resources, such as library services and courses, online resource pages, and resources available in the course’s Canvas room.
 They are also encouraged to apply knowledge from research methodology courses, such as IDS4000.
 Students will independently work with relevant literature related to the project description.
 Self-study is necessary for producing a well-prepared project description.

 - Collaboration with organizations: Where relevant, students are expected to maintain necessary contact with a related organization, as agreed with the supervisor, to provide a practical and empirical foundation for the project.